z390development/z390/Doc/readme.txt

 * az390 - assembler to translate BAL source code into OBJ file and generate PRN listing
 * lz390 - linker to translate OBJ files into 390 binary load module
 * ez390 - runtime emulator to exec 390 load modules running in 24/31 bit mode
+o All problem state instructions including 128 bit HFP, BFP, and DFP floating point and 64 bit register instructions for IBM z9 and z10 mainframe computers.
+See the following instruction regression tests:
+* Rt\test\TESTINS1 – test the assembly of all z9, z10, and ASSIST instructions totaling over 1000.
+* Rt\test\TESTINS2 – test execution of basic problem state instructions
+* Rt\test\TESTFP1 – test HFP and BFP 32, 64, and 128 bit floating point
+* Rt\test\TESTDFP1 – test DFP 32, 64, and 128 bit decimal floating point
+* Rt\test\TESTINS3 – test over 220 new z10 problem state instructions
-o All problem state instructions including 128 bit HFP, BFP, and DFP floating point and 64 bit register instructions. o TEST option for interactive debugging with dump, modify, and trace options o TRACE option for instruction trace with operand register and memory data o SVC support for the z390 provided MVS compatible macros including QSAM, VSAM, GETMAIN, FREEMAIN, TIME, etc. plus extensions such as TCPIO for SOA and CICS TCP/IP network messaging.
+o ASSIST extended instructions to simplify I/O for use by students in mainframe assembler computer science classes. o TEST option for interactive debugging with dump, modify, and trace options o TRACE option for instruction trace with operand register and memory data o SVC support for the z390 provided MVS compatible macros including QSAM, VSAM, GETMAIN, FREEMAIN, TIME, etc. plus extensions such as TCPIO for SOA and CICS TCP/IP network messaging.